Vamsi (film)

 Vamsi (also known as Vamsee) is a 2000 Indian Telugu-language romantic action film directed by B. Gopal.
 Produced by Padmalaya Studios, the film stars Krishna, Mahesh Babu, and Namrata Shirodkar.
 Music was composed by Mani Sharma.
-It was not commercially successful.
+Vamsi was released on 4 October 2000 to negative reviews and became a box-office failure.
 Mahesh Babu fell in love with Namrata on the sets of the film and the two later got married.

 Plot

 Vamsi is a talented and successful fashion designer who gets an opportunity to participate in a designer's contest held in Australia.
 Vamsi has a colleague called Sneha, who is selected to model his creations in the fashion contest.
 Since Vamsi has to study the culture of Australia to design the best outfit, he is asked to tour Australia extensively for a month.
 Shilpa is the daughter of an industrialist Ankineedu Prasad, who is studying in Australia.
 She decides to take a vacation after exams by touring the Australian country.
 Shilpa meets Vamsi in the tour and she slowly falls in love with him.

 After the trip is over, Sneha, who loves Vamsi, learns that Shilpa and Vamsi are getting close.
 She trips and falls down the stairs and gets injured.
 When Vamsi is disappointed since his model friend is injured, Shilpa surprises him by entering the contest with Vamsi's designs and winning the first prize for him.
 When Vamsi and Shilpa are returning to India, Sneha decides to stay back as she thinks that an Indian model will fare better in Australia than India.
 Shilpa lets her father know about her love for Vamsi.
 He warns Vamsi not to go after his daughter.
 After a couple of fights, Shilpa decides to marry Vamsi in a temple.
 As Shilpa escapes from home to meet Vamsi in the temple, Arjun kidnaps her.
 After waiting for Shilpa, Vamsi goes to Shilpa's house to inquire about her.
 Ankineedu puts him behind bars on the charge of kidnapping his daughter.
 After learning that Arjun has kidnapped his daughter, Ankineedu bails out Vamsi and begs him to save his daughter.
 He also agrees to marry his daughter to Vamsi.
 The story is more about Arjun taking revenge on the bad guys, which includes Ankineedu and his other gang members, Jaya Prakash Reddy and Kota Srinivasa Rao.